History of Brook Hill

 In September 1988 asbestos had to be removed from the ceiling, mostly in the education area of the 1962 building.
 Afterwards, the rooms and passageways were renovated to conform to the design and fixtures in the 1984–85 addition.

 On Palm Sunday, March 19, 1989, upper window panels of stained glass, portraying the life or message of Christ, were dedicated in the sanctuary.
-The stained glass windows were made by member Bonnie Provo and they were placed in memory of Gloria Ritenour, another church member.
+The stained-glass windows were made by member Bonnie Provo and they were placed in memory of Gloria Ritenour, another church member.

 Today Brook Hill United Methodist Church continues its outreach to the community.
 A variety of ministries challenge church members to serve Christ through missions, evangelism, worship, education, and in many other ways.